How Long Does Trademark Registration Take in Australia?

 | Extension of time requests | Variable |

-Can I Use My Trademark Before It's Registered?
+Can I Use My Trade Mark Before It Is Registered?

-Once registered, you can use the (R) symbol to indicate your mark is a registered trademark.
+Once your mark is officially registered, you can use the ® symbol to indicate registered status.

 Related paths